-If you decide to sell an investment property, your CGT calculation will be based on the net sale price of the property, minus your expenses.
+If you decide to sell an investment property, your CGT calculation will be based on the net sale price of the property minus your cost base (including any improvements) and minus certain expenses.

-The gain is added to the income of the title holders to calculate the applicable tax.
+There is no specific Capital Gain Tax rate - this gain will then be added to the other income earned by the title holders in the relevant tax year to calculate the applicable tax.

-- Adding the total sum of the original purchase price
+- The total sum of the original purchase price

-- Then minus any government grants and building depreciable claimed.
+- Then minus any government grants and building depreciation claimed

-- Incidental costs – stamp duty, legal fees, some bank fees, buyers agent fees, advertising and marketing fees, some travel expenses.
+- Incidental costs – stamp duty, legal fees, some bank fees, buyer’s agent fees, advertising and marketing fees, and some travel expenses.